Adolph D. E. Elmer: Life and achievements

 Elmer was born on June 14, 1870 in Van Dyne, Wisconsin, United States, to Jacob Van Dyne and Alvina Elmer.
 He was educated at Washington State College in 1899, married Emma Osterman in 1902 and earned an A.M. from Stanford University in 1903 (or 1904).

 Between 1896 and the year of the earning of his A.M., he collected numerous plants in Western United States (especially California) then began describing new plant species, his name appearing in earlier numbers of Botanical Gazette (e.g. Festuca idahoensis in 1903).

 In 1904, he went to the Philippines (an unincorporated territory of the United States at that time), where he consequently made his home through the life.
 He made extensive plant collections in the Philippines from 1904 to 1927, and also in Borneo.
 According to Albert William Christian Theodore Herre, Elmer Drew Merrill regarded Adolph Daniel Edward Elmer as the best plant collector working in the Philippines and Southwestern Asia until the beginning of WWII.
 Merrill gave such reputation with a proof, i.e. Merrill (1929).
 He was editor of Leaflets of Philippine Botany, where he published more than 1,500 new taxa.

 Death

-Elmer and his wife, Emma, had once planned to leave American-controlled Manila and return to their homeland shortly before the Japanese attack on Pearl Harbor occurred.
-The Japanese invasion succeeded it in no time and involved the couple, too.
-Elmer died on April 17 (or in July), 1942 in the Santo Tomas Internment Camp in the Manila, Philippines, of natural causes.
+Elmer and his wife, Emma Osterman Elmer, had once planned to leave American-controlled Manila and return to their homeland shortly before the Japanese attack on Pearl Harbor occurred.

+The Japanese invasion succeeded it in no time and involved the couple, as well.

+Adolph Elmer died on either April 17, 1942 or in July 1942, in the Santo Tomas Internment Camp in the Manila, Philippines, of natural causes.
 His private type collection, held in the Philippine National Herbarium, was destroyed about that time.
 Emma Osterman Elmer survived internment.